-Otent centered (or person-centered) services are designed and polivered based on the specific heeds and wants of each family or individual as they perceive those needs and wants rather than as required or delivered by the service provider based on a schedule program participation, or the providers perception.
-A client-centered service delivery process involves multiple discussion and decision-making on what steps are needed for client stability and when and how to take those steps.
-For example, client-centered service could include that not be timited to determining alemity's preferences and helping them find housing that is not just to their needs and liking, but also near a particular school.
+Client-centered (or person-centered) services are designed and delivered based on the specific needs and wants of each family or individual as they perceive those needs and wants rather than as required or delivered by the service provider based on a schedule program participation, or the providers' perception.
+A client-centered service delivery process involves mutual discussion and decision-making on what steps are needed for client stability and when and how to take those steps.
+For example, client-centered service could include but not be limited to, determining a family's preferences and helping them find housing that is not just to their needs and liking, but also near a particular school